 Services: Technical Assistance, Program Development

-Technical Expertise: Universal Health Coverage, Maternal Health, Non-Communicable Diseases, Social and Behavior Change
+Technical Expertise: Health Systems Strengthening, Maternal Health, Non-Communicable Diseases, Social and Behavior Change

 In the Republic of Georgia, breast and cervical cancer are a major cause of mortality and morbidity among adult Georgian women.
 Georgia has the highest rate of deaths from breast cancer among all former Soviet Union countries, and data on cervical cancer are equally alarming.